TN 91 (05-24)

 Example of determining the wage estimate beginning date

-On May 2 (before the Goldberg Kelly (GK) cutoff), a recipient comes to the field office and reports that he started working March 20 and received the first pay check in April.
-He receives gross wages of $800 monthly and does not have any other income.
-Since his wages will not cause him to be ineligible for SSI, you post the new wage estimate beginning in April.
-The new wage estimate will reduce his SSI benefit beginning in June.
+On May 2 (before the Goldberg Kelly (GK) cutoff), a recipient comes to the field office and reports that they started working March 20 and received the first pay check in April. the recipient receives gross wages of $800 monthly and does not have any other income.
+Since their wages will not cause them to be ineligible for SSI, you post the new wage estimate beginning in April.
+The new wage estimate will reduce their SSI benefit beginning in June.

 NOTE: Remind recipients, deemors, or representative payee that they are responsible for reporting all changes in income timely.
 Point out that they can report changes in wages via myWageReport, the SSITWR system, or the SSIMWR application.
 They may also report income via the phone, in-person, fax, or by mail.